DAlvGar/mipgen/README.rst

 2.1 - DEPENDENCIES

-    The program is written and tested in Python 2.6.
+    The program was ported to Python 3 in DEC 2023.
 Newer versions should be also stable although no test was performed.
 Older python versions might present some errors.